Music Honors Weekend

 The Washington and Lee University Music Honors Weekend is an event designed to celebrate the musical accomplishments of outstanding high school juniors and seniors.
 The event includes the opportunity to perform in one of three honor ensembles, to interact with W&L music faculty, staff, and students, and to participate in musical breakout sessions and events.

-- Venue: Washington and Lee University, Lexington, VA
+- Venue: Washington and Lee University, Lexington, Virginia

 - Who: Outstanding High School Juniors and Seniors

-- Cost: $110 plus round trip travel to Lexington, VA
+- Cost: $110 plus round trip travel to Lexington, Virginia

 - Schedule of Events (tentative)